 The view in Campaign Monitor button will open up Campaign Monitor within Salesforce and show the subscriber list membership record there.
 The Refresh button allows you to refresh the data from Campaign Monitor for this specific record.
 The open rate and click rate are calculated based on Salesforce's email tracking history data.

 Here you can see if the record is linked to a Salesforce contact or lead and their current subscriber state.
 You can also manually email opt-in/out a person, triggering an update in Campaign Monitor.

-Within the system information section, there is an option to view an audit.
+As per the screenshot above within the system information section, there is an option to view an audit.

 This shows you any other lists this subscriber's email address is linked to and their current status.

 This screen shows any associated tracking email statistics for all lists, this can be filtered by the list your email campaign was based on.
 In addition to standard campaign data, you will also see tracking from Campaign Monitor journeys.

 Currently, Campaign Monitor API does not allow tracking data from journeys to be pulled back in batch.
 To observe Salesforce limits we visualize the data in Salesforce instead of storing it.